automenta/hypernars2/1_Architecture.md

 #### 3.2.2.
 Layer 2: Executive Control & Awareness (System 2 Initiation)

 The "foreman," monitoring the core functions and initiating deeper, more deliberate thought (System 2).
-The core Layer 2 cognitive functions are formally defined in the [**Data Model**](./2_Data_Model.md) document.
+The core Layer 2 cognitive functions are formally defined in the [`spec/03_cognitive_functions.metta`](./spec/03_cognitive_functions.metta) file.
 This makes the system's executive capabilities self-describing.

 #### 3.2.3.
 Layer 3: Specialized Metacognition (System 2)

 The "strategist," handling the most abstract, goal-driven, and resource-intensive cognitive tasks, such as ethical reasoning and self-improvement.
 These are typically activated by a `Goal` from the `Cognitive Executive`.

 ##### Conscience Function
 This function enforces ethical constraints and safety protocols.
 It is not a source of emergent ethics, but an architect-defined safeguard that evaluates potential actions and goals against a set of inviolable rules.
 If a proposed goal matches a forbidden pattern, this function can inject a high-priority sentence to veto or alter it.
-Its interface is formally defined in the [**Data Model**](./2_Data_Model.md).
+Its interface is formally defined in [`spec/03_cognitive_functions.metta`](./spec/03_cognitive_functions.metta).

 ##### Self-Modification & Improvement Functions
 A suite of functions for analyzing and improving the system's own knowledge and code.